DirkHoffmann/Win32-OpenSSH-Wiki/Setting-up-a-Git-server-on-Windows-using-Git-for-Windows-and-Win32_OpenSSH.md

      ```
 1. Restart sshd so the changes to the `Path` environment variable can take effect.
 1. Create Windows users for all Git users.
 1. Create a central Git repository.
-Go to where you want to create a central repo, `git clone --bare <source dir>`.
+Go to where you want to create a central repo, `git init --bare <source dir>`.
 A directory with name `<source dir>.git` will be created.
 In it will be the .git contents of your source dir repo. for example:

-     `git clone --bare c:\git\newrepo.git`
+     `git init --bare c:\git\newrepo.git`
 1. If you already have user private and public keys, copy the user public key to `C:\Users\{user}\.ssh\` and rename it to authorized_keys
 ## On Client
 1. Set environment variable for git to use Win32_OpenSSH